 Seattle was a cold-blooded run, not as cold as Nahant, but boy did that one sting—never wanna’ run it like that again.
-Lessons learned there, stretch so that you’re the only one running you, breathe or have your breath taken, and never rely on the future of someone else’s path.
+Lessons learned; stretch so that you’re the only one running you, breathe or have your breath taken, and never rely on the future of someone else’s path.

 Moral of run three, layer up next to unknown waters…

-Although I was nervous about the weather, before driving out to run the fourth and final corner along Nahant, I wiped tears when the reverse thrusters were engaged.
+Although I was nervous about the weather, before driving out to run the fourth and final corner along Nahant, I wiped tears when the reverse thrusters engaged.
 There was something about that landing, because what also followed touching down on runway 22 L at BOS was a smile.
-As I’m pulled forward, looking down with a rush to my head as the plane slows down, I hide tears and tuck my grin.
+As I’m pulled forward, looking down with a rush to my head and the plane slowing down, I hide tears and tuck my grin.

-While touching down upon a mindful closing prayer, awaiting the first captain to set us free and be gracefully safe onto the worlds we seek, the blessed message out of the skies was that this is as close as I’ll get next to my dad.
+While touching down upon a mindful closing prayer, awaiting the first-captain to set us free and be gracefully safe onto the worlds we seek, the blessed message out of the skies was that this is as close as I’ll get to my dad.
 The message might’ve been bumpy, but what flight, or lesson doesn’t have turbulence?